California Private Postsecondary Education Act

 Admitted Students of California-Based Programs

-The Integrated Innovation Institute's Master of Science in Software Management (MSSM) program and Master of Science for Technology Ventures (MSTV) are offered at Carnegie Mellon University's Silicon Valley campus in Mountain View, California.
+The Integrated Innovation Institute's Master of Science in Software Management (MSSM) program and Master of Science for Technology Ventures (MSTV) as well as the MSTV Strathclyde Format are offered at Carnegie Mellon University's Silicon Valley campus in Mountain View, California.

 Carnegie Mellon’s ability to offer and provide this program in California requires that admitted students complete this process for enrollment in the program:

 Please note that admitted students of our Master of Integrated Innovation for Products & Services degree in Pittsburgh, PA are not required to complete this process for their enrollment in the program.